Local Nature Recovery Strategy

 How the LNRS will be used

-Farmers and land managers can use the LNRS to help identify and understand the opportunities for nature recovery on their land.
+Farmers and land managers can use the LNRS to better understand where nature recovery actions could work well on their land and how these could align with existing land management or future funding schemes.

 Changes to land